open-sdg/open-sdg/docs/maps.md

 1. A property that holds the unique ID for the boundary (which must correspond to the GeoCode data column mentioned above)
 2. A property that holds the human-readable name of the boundary

-The specific keys for these properties are configured in the data repository.
+The specific keys for these properties are configured in the data repository `config_data.yml` file.
 Here is an example of the relevant configuration settings for the data repository:

 ```
 map_layers: